Sophomore quarterback Jake Haener leaves UW Huskies one week before season opener

 Roughly 24 hours after Petersen delivered those words, Washington announced that Haener has left the program, effective immediately.

+Haener — a 6-foot, 194-pound sophomore from Danville, Calif. — piled up 597 completions, 8,464 passing yards and 90 touchdown passes in a stellar prep career at Monte Vista High School.
+Still, according to 247Sports, he was only offered scholarships by five schools — Washington, Akron, Florida Atlantic, Hawaii, and, ironically, Eastern Washington.

-Haener — a 6-foot, 194-pound sophomore from Danville, Calif. — redshirted in 2017, then completed 9 of 13 passes for 107 yards with one touchdown and one interception in four games as Jake Browning’s back up last season.
+He redshirted at UW in 2017, then completed 9 of 13 passes for 107 yards with one touchdown and one interception in four games as Jake Browning’s back up last season.
 That redshirt freshman campaign contained both highs and lows, as Haener completed all seven of his pass attempts for 110 yards and a touchdown in his first game action against North Dakota, then threw a 37-yard pick-six after relieving Browning in the second half of a 12-10 road loss at Cal.

 “You try to take it in, but I try not to think about that game,” Haener said of the Cal loss last spring.
 “A lot of people probably think of that game as my defining moment, but you’ve got to let that go.
 People have to make mistakes.
 You’ve got to go through it, and you’ve got to understand the situations and everything and put it in perspective a little bit.